A therapist performing hypnotherapy on a client

 Benefits Galore

-As you can see, the benefits of hypnotherapy aren't just limited to relaxation (although that’s certainly one of them) — they span physical, emotional, and cognitive realms, offering a comprehensive approach to personal well-being.
+As you can see, the benefits of hypnotherapy aren't just limited to relaxation (although it’s certainly one of them) — they span across physical, emotional, and cognitive realms, offering a comprehensive approach to personal well-being.
 Hypnotherapy can help with a broad spectrum of concerns:

 Safe and Sound

-When conducted by trained, qualified professionals, hypnotherapy is a safe procedure.
+When conducted by trained and qualified professionals, hypnotherapy is a safe procedure.
 You’re always in control and can't be made to do anything you don't want to.
 It’s like having a helpful guide leading you through your mind.

 The environment in a hypnotherapy session is typically calm and relaxed.
 Think dim lights, comfy chairs, and a soothing voice guiding you.
 You'll be in a state of deep relaxation, but you're not asleep.
 You're hyper-aware and attentive, just in a very relaxed way.